Technical partner for small teams

 How I work

-I write clean, well-documented code and build systems that are straightforward to maintain, whether that's me or someone else picking them up later.
+You'll always know where things stand.
+I communicate in plain language, flag issues early, and write clean, well-documented code that's straightforward to maintain, whether that's me or someone else picking it up later.

 Long-term support

-Honest about AI and new technology
+Honest about AI, and future tech

 Contact